Common Vestibular Disorders

 A multidisciplinary approach to treating vestibular disorders will bring about the optimum results.
 Vestibular therapy, neuro-optometric rehabilitation therapy, physical therapy and occupational therapy may all be beneficial for optimal healing.

-Begin your journey towards a better quality of life by calling Unger Eye Care to schedule your functional visual evaluation today.Unger Eye Care serves patients from Troy, Edwardsville, Maryville, Glen Carbon and throughout Illinois.
+Begin your journey towards a better quality of life by calling to schedule your functional visual evaluation today.Our practice serves patients from Troy, Edwardsville, Maryville, and Glen Carbon, Illinois and surrounding communities.